Chart Color Schemes

 Hamilton's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Hamilton.
-Both young and old age cohorts see low prevalence of common health conditions.
+Both young and old age cohorts have low prevalence of common health conditions.

-The rate of private health cover is exceptionally high at approximately 79% of the total population, which amounts to 8,008 people.
-This compares favourably with the national average of 55.3%.
-Mental health issues are the most common medical conditions in the area, impacting 8.4% of residents.
-Asthma affects 6.9% of residents.
-A significant majority, 72.5%, declare themselves completely clear of medical ailments.
-This is notably higher than the figure across Greater Brisbane, which stands at 0%.
-Hamilton has 18.7% of its residents aged 65 and over, totalling 1,896 people.
+The rate of private health cover is exceptionally high at approximately 79% of the total population (8,052 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.4 and 6.9% of residents respectively.
+Seventy-two point five percent of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Brisbane.
+Eighteen point seven percent of residents are aged 65 and over (1,908 people).
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health